henry-oberholtzer/acidpattern/documentation/worklog.md

   - ?
 Pattern play mode

 To Do:
+  - BUG: Sequencer continues playing when navigating to a new page.
+  - BUG: Sequencer sounds doubled up.

   - ?
 Active index indicator on pattern info
   - Fix range thumb on chrome.